 Schedule of Events:

-9:00 am to 10:15 am – Tomato drop-off and registration
+9:00 am to 10:45 am – Tomato drop-off and registration

 11:00 am – Judging of tomatoes by panel of experts

 1:00 pm– Presentation of awards

 Tomato Contest Criteria

-Flavor: 10 points possible.
+- Flavor: 10 points possible.
 The perfect tomato should have a strong tomato taste, be slightly acidic, juicy and fresh tasting with a tender skin.

-Firmness/Slicing Quality: 5 points possible.
+- Firmness/Slicing Quality: 5 points possible.
 A desirable tomato should have a dense uniform thick wall with many seed cavities, completely filled with a jelly-like mass.
 The firmness of the tomato should be pleasing, not too mushy and not too hard.
 It should be such that it will bruise if dropped, yet is not over-ripe.

-Shape: 5 points possible.
+- Shape: 5 points possible.
 Tomatoes come in different shapes and sizes, depending on the variety.
 Their shape should be symmetrical, but most important, the tomatoes in each entry should be uniform in size.

 PRIZES: First, second, and third place tomato trophies will be awarded in all four categories.
-Top 5 certificates will also be given in each category.